-The Panasonic Lumix DC-GH5 and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in January 2017 and October 2017.
-Both the GH5 and the A7R III are mirrorless interchangeable lens cameras that are based on a Four Thirds (GH5) and a full frame sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 42.2 MP.
+The Panasonic Lumix DC-GH5 and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in January 2017 and October 2017.
+Both the GH5 and the A7R III are mirrorless interchangeable lens cameras that are based on a Four Thirds (GH5) and a full frame (A7R III) sensor.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably smaller (10 percent) than the Panasonic GH5.
 Moreover, the A7R III is markedly lighter (10 percent) than the GH5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (GH5) and the Sony FE Lens Catalog (A7R III).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 Concerning battery life, the GH5 gets 410 shots out of its DMW-BLF19 battery, while the A7R III can take 650 images on a single charge of its NP-FZ100 power pack.
 The power pack in the A7R III can be charged via the USB port, which can be very convenient when travelling.